Best Engagement Ring for My Finger

-Choosing the best engagement ring for your finger is a lot like shopping for clothes.
-The dress that you saw in the window of your favorite store might look great on the mannequin, but less than perfect on your unique figure.
-And rings are no different.
+Choosing an engagement ring for your finger is similar to shopping for clothes.
+The incredible outfit that you saw in the window of your favorite store might look great on the mannequin but might not work for you.
+Rings are no different.

 But, don't worry.
 Just like we all possess our own coveted pair of figure-flattering jeans, there is a style of ring out there for every finger.